openframeworks/ofSite/documentation/graphics/ofGraphics_functions.markdown

 _inlined_description: _

-Draws an rectangle from point X, Y at depth Z with a given width and height.
+Draws a rectangle from point X, Y at depth Z with a given width and height.
 ~~~~{.cpp}
 void ofApp::draw(){
     ofDrawRectangle(10,10,-100, 80, 80); // Draw a rectangle at 100 pixels in depth